Who's Behind Listverse?

 Norma Bell was definitely present and involved in the murder, but to what degree is unknown, as the stories of the two children varied when questioned and were naturally to be taken with a grain of salt, considering their young age.

 After murdering three-year-old Brian Howe, but before the body was discovered, Mary Bell returned to the scene like all too many serial killers do, possibly to relive the experience.
-(Ted Bundy returned to his massive body pits time and time again to have sex with the dead and to relive the murders he had committed over and over and over again.)
 While she was there, Mary Bell mutilated the body of Brian Howe, cutting into his thigh.
 A pair of broken scissors were found near the body.
 She also used a razor to carve an “M” (presumably for “Mary”) into the child’s body, mutilated his penis, and removed a clump of hair from the three-year-old’s dead, lifeless body.

-Both of the girls were acting strangely, and an investigation was conducted to discover the exact nature of their involvement.
+Both girls were acting strangely, and an investigation was conducted to discover the exact nature of their involvement.
 The girls told wildly different stories, with Mary even making up an entire story about an eight-year-old boy who she claimed had become violent with Brian Howe the day of the murder.
 Police were quickly able to rule this out.
-When questioned about the murders, both Norma and Mary would often burst out into laughter, and the day that Brian Howe was buried, investigators noticed Mary laughing as they lowered his coffin into the earth.
+When questioned about the murders, Norma and Mary would often burst out into laughter.
+The day that Brian Howe was buried, investigators noticed Mary laughing as they lowered his coffin into the earth.

-Eventually, Norma Bell gave in to her conscience and told the police that she watched Mary Bell commit the murder of Brian Howe.
+Eventually, Norma Bell gave in to her conscience and told the police that she watched Mary Bell murder Brian Howe.
 The two were initially brought up on manslaughter charges.
 Although the charges against Norma Bell were dropped, Mary Bell was sentenced to indefinite detention for her crimes.
-Mary would spend 12 years in prison for diminished responsibility, considering her young age, and was released at age 23.
-A few years later, Mary Bell became pregnant and give birth to a child on May 25, 1984, exactly 16 years after she murdered Martin Brown.

 I like to write about dark stuff, horror, history, true crime, murder, and philosophy.
 Still own and operate Serial Killer Memes on Facebook which just broke 25,000 followers, and the sister page Murderworks which is at almost 12,000 followers.